oVirt/ovirt-site/source/feature/aaa-jdbc.html.md

 *   Each user:
     -   User id (guid)
     -   Password encoded as base64(random1(8 bytes)||hash(random1, userid, password))
+    -   Last passwords, added each time password change, do not allow setting to password already in this list.
     -   Password valid to date
     -   Password self reset - password
     -   Password self reset - password expiration